mapbox/quickLaunch/README.md

 ## Getting Started

 These instructions will create a development version of the dashboard and set up a live-reloading local environment.
 To deploy into production, see [Deployment](#deployment).
-If you need a fully offline development environment, you can [download a ZIP](https://github.com/mapbox/rapidDeploy/releases/download/v1.0/RapidDeployOffline.zip) file from `Releases` that includes all development dependencies.
+If you need a fully offline development environment, you can [download a ZIP](https://github.com/mapbox/quickLaunch/releases/download/v1.0/QuickLaunch.zip) file from `Releases` that includes all development dependencies.

-Rapid Deploy provides the following functionality:
+Quick Launch provides the following functionality:

 1. Connection to Mapbox.com OR Mapbox Atlas
 2. Search Bar